TristanItoh/coolest-board-evr/README.md

 ![Screenshot 2025-06-06 164452](https://github.com/user-attachments/assets/d4e85a51-f2f9-43d6-a307-7753630a7bd8)

 Both made in Kicad.
+Also first time using Kicad.
 Includes the 4 keyswitches, a Xiao RP2040, and LEDS.

 ## BOM
 - 4x Cherry MX Switches